jpratt2/CucumberTemplateJava/README.md

 https://selenide.gitbooks.io/user-guide/content/en/selenide-api/elements-collection.html
 https://selenide.gitbooks.io/user-guide/content/en/selenide-api/selectors.html

+# Naming Selectors

-To use a compound Selenide selector, you can use this Gherkin statement or your own statement:
+To use a compound Selenide selector, give it a name in the file setNamesToElementLocators.java.
+You can use a Gherkin statement, if desired, to set names to string selectors.

-    I set names to page elements
+    I set the name main button to the element By.tagname("button")

-Within the Java code for @When("I set names to page elements"), you can set the name of compound locators using the putElementName method.
+But the main way to set names to either string or Selenide code selectors is in the setNamesToElementLocators file.

-     putElementName("main button", $("#divMain").$("button") )
+    setName("main button", $("#divMain").$("button") )
+    setName("2nd button", "'button'1");

 A Gherkin statement will then recognize main button.

     I click main button
+    And I highlight the element 2nd button

 # Predefined Statements
 There are 2 categories of statements.
 When statements are for setting up the test.
 Then statements are for assertions.
 (However, this is for readability only; Cucumber doesn't distinguish between them.)